 The second step in the process involves the eye-wake-up exercise that I give below.

-Using your eyes to wake from a lucid dream
+Using your eyes to wake from a stuck dream – the eye-wake-up exercise

 Your eyes are the not just the window to the soul, they are also the window to wakefulness.